turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

 ### Prerequisites

-This article assumes that you have completed the secret pathway already, as we are reusing some of the scripts you wrote back there.
+This tutorial assumes that you have completed the secret pathway already, as we are reusing some of the scripts you wrote back there.
 If you haven't done so until now you should take a few minutes and go through the pathway.
 We will start in the same project folder as you left off after section 5.

 {% page-ref page="intro-pathway-secret-basics/5.-writing-and-deploying-your-first-secret-contract.md" %}